 Electronic claims have the same filing deadlines as paper claims (please see Claims Information in this section).
-Electronic claims submissions are required within 95 Days of the date of service for participating providers and 365 Days from the date of service for non-participating providers.
+Electronic claims submissions are required within 95 Days of the date of service for participating and non-participating providers.

 Options for electronic filing: